EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_2.md

 ### "There are lies, damn lies, and statistics..." -Anon
 "Statistics are a tool, not an aim.
 Simple inspection of data, without statistical treatment, by an experienced and dedicated analyst may be just as useful as statistical figures on the desk of the disinterested." - [FAO](http://www.fao.org/3/W7295E/w7295e08.htm)

 The value of statistics lies with organizing and simplifying data, to permit some objective estimate showing that an analysis is under control or that a change has occurred.
-Equally important is that the results of these statistical procedures are recorded and can be retrieved.

-This is where R scripts come in handy.
+Equally important is that the results of these statistical procedures are recorded and can be retrieved.This is where R scripts come in handy.
 Instead of just having a spreadsheet of p-values to record all of your results, you can save scripts that replicate all of your analyses.

-In Step 3, we'll learn how to use the Wilcoxon test and linear models to compare values between sample groups.
-We'll start with univariate tests to compare:
+In Step 3, we'll introduce you to using R for univariate statiscal testing of microbiome/resistome data.
+This means that there is only a single "dependent variable" involved.
+However, depending on the the type of dependent variable in question, we could use different statistical tests including t-tests, analysis of variance (ANOVA), analysis of covariance, linear regression, and generalized linear models such as binary logistic regression.

+### Learning objectives for step 3:
+Statistical testing is necessary to assess differences between sample groups in a dataset.
+Studets will learn to perform statistical comparisons of the following values:
 * raw sequencing reads
 * non-host reads
 * mapped reads
 * diversity indices

-**Disclaimer:** We don't intend to go over the finer points of performing statistical analyses.
+**Disclaimer:** We don't intend to go over the finer points of performing and interpreting statistical analyses.
 We are doing something much more dangerous.
-We will show you how to analyze metagenomic data and get p-values.
-What you do with those values is then all up to you!
+We will show you how to analyze metagenomic data and get p-values, but what you do with those values is then all up to you!
+That being said, we'd happy to try and help you interpret your data.

 ### Task
 * To ensure you have the most up-to-date code,